ox-it/mox-blog/content/context-aware-features.rst

 Within Mobile Oxford we `list many events <http://new.m.ox.ac.uk/#events/>`__ happening today and later in the week.
 We'd like for users to be able to simply add an event to their calendar.
-Implementtion for the native functionality is a straightforward couple of API calls and a callback with Phonegap.
+Implementation for the native functionality is a straightforward couple of API calls and a callback with Phonegap.

 For web users we thought the obvious solution here was to allow users to download an `iCalendar file <http://tools.ietf.org/html/rfc5545>`__ for each